pmuellr/eslp/README.md

 suffix.
 That's good and bad.
 The proxies aren't available via DNS outside your own local network which is great.
 The proxies ARE available via DNS within your own network, but the server only accepts connections from localhost.
-That means to separate machines on the same local network may fight over these names.
+That means two separate machines on the same local network may fight over these names.
 If that becomes a problem, there is likely some straight-forward fix like allowing another string in the DNS names.